steveklabnik/rust_for_rubyists/book/chapter-01.rst

 - Lots of mutable state
 - Only vaguely functional
 - Speed
 - Complexity.
-(Smalltalks' semantics fit on an index card)
+(Smalltalk's semantics fit on an index card)
 - Documentation
 - nil